TylerBYeager/TylerBYeager/README.md

 - 👀 I’m interested in ...
 History, Archaeology, Space Travel, Future Industries, Books, Coffee, Cats, and Hiking.
 - 🌱 I’m currently learning ...
 A plethora of things but specifically a Full-Stack Coding Bootcamp through UC Berkeley Extension.
 - 💞️ I’m looking to collaborate on ...
 Studying and Projects.
 - 📫 How to reach me ...
-Email
+Wow_d2@hotmail.com

 <!---
 TylerBYeager/TylerBYeager is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.